UoMResearchIT/matlab-novice/episodes/04-plotting.md

 As it is, the image is not very informative.
-We need to give the figure a `title` and label the axes using `xlabel` and `ylabel`, so that other people can understand what it shows (including us if we return to this plot 6 months from now).
+We need to give the figure a `title` and label the axes using `xlabel` and `ylabel`, so that other people can understand what it shows (including us, if we return to this plot 6 months from now).
 ```matlab
 >> title('Daily average inflammation')
 >> xlabel('Day of trial')